 23. Lago di Sorapis Hike

-Lago di Sorapiss, Best Dolomites Hiking Trails
+Lago di Sorapis, Dolomites

 Lago di Sorapis is a glacial lake in the Sorapiss Group in the province of Belluno.